maueroats/teaching/content/intermediate-cs/p25/reversi.md

 It is a lot simpler to build something complex like Reversi by building helper functions first.

-* `off-board?: posn -> boolean`.
-Is the posn off the board?
 * `opponent: player -> player`.
 Return the opponent.
 * `flip: piece -> piece`.
 Return a new piece with the same position but the opposite player.
 * `draw-one-piece: piece image(bg) -> image`.
 Draw one piece on a given background image.
 * `draw-all-pieces: listof-piece image(bg) -> image`.
 Draw a whole list of pieces on a background image.
 * `has-piece?: listof-piece posn -> boolean`.
 Returns true if there is a piece at the given posn in the list.
 * `get-piece: listof-piece posn -> piece`.
 Get the piece at the given position out of the list.
-You could return `false` if the piece is not in the list, or give an `error`.
+You should return `false` if the piece is not in the list.

 ## Warmup Exercises